Game Design : Creating Dynamic 2D Water Effects in Unity

 3

-We're going to need some public variables we can set in the editor, too.
-First, the particle system we're going to use for our splashes:
+We're going to need some public variables we can set in the editor,

 1